 Be careful when you use your spatula to remove the hearts.

-I found that going slow and gently popped them off the pan without cracking or breaking them.
+I found that going slow and gently popping them off the pan without cracking or breaking them.

 If your hearts are thinner, you will want to remove them from the oven earlier.
 Check the back of the craft.
 If it seems soft or still doughy, place it back in the oven with the backside up and continue baking until solid.